kumina/redirectory/README.md

 # Redirectory - redirect with ease

 This is a simple script that allows Apache to read a database with a mod\_python script to determine where a certain domain should redirect to.
-The database is a simple SQLite database, currently, but a memcache backend is used as well to cache requests more easily.
+The database is a simple SQLite database.

 This project consists of two parts, the Apache script and vhost config and the web.py application to ease the input of data.
 Both can be run separately, but the SQLite database from the web.py script should then be copied over to the